rajeshwarandevops/azure_web-app/README.md

 CICD:

-Please refer azure-pipelines.yml for CICD -Work flow Reach me @kbrajeshwaran@gmail.com for any information if required related to this one click CICD deployment
+Please refer azure-pipelines.yml for CICD -Work flow Reach me @kbrajeshwaran@gmail.com for any information related to this one click CICD deployment

 Main Branch : Protected with branch policy to prevent direct push in to main branch Pr request: Pr is required for merging from other branches to Main branch